 1 – Visual Learners

 Visual learners often learn best when they have access to visual aids in the online classroom, as opposed to reading only text.
-Therefore, you must ensure your content contains visual aids and prompts to break up the text throughout your modules and courses.
+Therefore, ensure your content contains visual aids and prompts to break up the text throughout your modules and courses.

 Use content such as: